TRELIStoolkit/TRELIStoolkit.github.io/session4.md

 ## Additional Resources

-1. Owens, J., Kottwitz, C., and Ramirez, J. (2018).
-Strategies to Attain Faculty Work-Life Balance.
-Building Healthy Academic Communities Journal, 2(2). https://library.osu.edu/ojs/index.php/BHAC/article/view/6544
+1. Owens, J., Kottwitz, C., and Ramirez, J. (2018) "Strategies to Attain Faculty Work-Life Balance".
+Building Healthy Academic Communities Journal, 2(2).
+[Link.](https://library.osu.edu/ojs/index.php/BHAC/article/view/6544)
-2. James Clear, The Downside of Work-Life Balance (The Four Burners Theory). https://getpocket.com/explore/item/the-downside-of-work-life-balance
+2. Clear, James, "The Downside of Work-Life Balance".
+[Link.](https://getpocket.com/explore/item/the-downside-of-work-life-balance)
+    * __Notes__: This article introduces the "Four Burners Theory"
-3. “Finding your own Work-Life Balance” – this entry from Drexel University stresses that there is no silver bullet, what works for one may not work for another and to find what works for you
+4. Drexel University, “Finding your own Work-Life Balance”.
+[Link.](https://drexel.edu/facultyadvancement/work-life-fit/finding-your-own-work-life-balance/)
+    * __Notes__: This entry from Drexel University stresses that there is no silver bullet, what works for one may not work for another and to find what works for you
-4. Nagpal, Radhika (2013).
-The Awesomest 7-Year Postdoc or: "How I Learned To Stop Worrying and Love the Tenure Track Faculty Life" [pdf] - from Scientific American
+6. Nagpal, Radhika.
+(2013) "The Awesomest 7-Year Postdoc or: How I Learned To Stop Worrying and Love the Tenure Track Faculty Life".
+Scientific American.
+[Link.](https://ucgis.memberclicks.net/assets/docs/TRELIS/_How%20I%20Learned%20to%20Stop%20Worrying%20and%20Love%20the%20Tenure-Track%20Faculty%20Li.pdf)
-5. "Balancing Your Career & Personal Life" [pdf] - from NSF Distinguished Teaching Scholars
+7. Project Kaleidoscope.
+(2009) "Balancing Your Career & Personal Life".
+Interviews from NSF Distinguished Teaching Scholars.
+[Link.](https://www.swarthmore.edu/sites/default/files/assets/documents/faculty-diversity-excellence/BalancingCareer.pdf)
-6. "How To Learn To Say No" - from Time
+8. Glasrud, Eva.
+(2014) "How To Learn To Say No".
+Time.com.
+[Link.](https://time.com/3404760/how-to-learn-to-say-no/)
-"Managing Your Work, Managing Your Life" [pdf] - from the Harvard Business Review Anne-Marie Slaughter, “Why Women Still Can’t Have it All.” https://www.theatlantic.com/magazine/archive/2012/07/why-women-still-cant-have-it-all/309020/
+9. Groysberg, B. and Abrahams, R. (2014) "Managing Your Work, Managing Your Life".
+Harvard Business Review.
+[Link.](https://www.swarthmore.edu/sites/default/files/assets/documents/faculty-diversity-excellence/Manage%20Your%20Work%2C%20Manage%20Your%20Life%20-%20HBR.pdf)
+10. Slaughter, Anne-Marie.
+(2012) “Why Women Still Can’t Have it All.”
+The Atlantic.
+[Link.](https://www.theatlantic.com/magazine/archive/2012/07/why-women-still-cant-have-it-all/309020/)
-Lina Wyas, Jan 2022 - “New normal” at work in a post-COVID world: work–life balance and labor markets | Policy and Society | Oxford Academic - a journal article with substantial evidence and conclusions, good summary graphics.
+11. Wyas, Lina.
+(2022) - “'New normal'” at work in a post-COVID world: work–life balance and labor markets" Policy and Society.
+[Link.](https://academic.oup.com/policyandsociety/article/41/1/155/6512154)
-March 2022, European perspective - Implementing the work-life balance directive in times of COVID-19: new prospects for post-pandemic workplaces in the European Union? | SpringerLink - interesting because it discusses the EU directive on work-life balance, adopted in 2019 (pre-covid) and with implementation deadline in August 2022 (“post”-covid).
-WLB is officially recognized in Europe!  ”The adoption of the Work-life Balance Directive in 2019 is a paramount achievement in this sense, marking an important step for gender equality and the right of workers with care obligations in the EU.”
+    * __Notes:__ A journal article with substantial evidence and conclusions, good summary graphics.
-Sabrina D’Andrea, March 2022, European perspective - Implementing the work-life balance directive in times of COVID-19: new prospects for post-pandemic workplaces in the European Union? | SpringerLink - interesting because it discusses the EU directive on work-life balance, adopted in 2019 (pre-covid) and with implementation deadline in August 2022 (“post”-covid).
-WLB is officially recognized in Europe!  ”The adoption of the Work-life Balance Directive in 2019 is a paramount achievement in this sense, marking an important step for gender equality and the right of workers with care obligations in the EU.”
+12. D'Andrea, Sabrina.
+(2022) "Implementing the work-life balance directive in times of COVID-19: new prospects for post-pandemic workplaces in the European Union?"
+ERA Forum.
+[Link.](https://link.springer.com/article/10.1007/s12027-022-00703-y)
+    * __Notes:__ The European prespective.
+Interesting because it discusses the EU directive on work-life balance, adopted in 2019 (pre-covid) and with implementation deadline in August 2022 (“post”-covid).
+Work-life balance is officially recognized in Europe: "The adoption of the Work-life Balance Directive in 2019 is a paramount achievement in this sense, marking an important step for gender equality and the right of workers with care obligations in the EU.”
+13. Owens, J., Kottwitz, C., Tiedt, J., and Ramirez, J. (2018).
+"Strategies to Attain Faculty Work-Life Balance", Building Healthy Academic Communities Journal.
+[Link.](https://library.osu.edu/ojs/index.php/BHAC/article/view/6544)
-Strategies to Attain Faculty Work-Life Balance, https://library.osu.edu/ojs/index.php/BHAC/article/view/6544. https://doi.org/10.18061/bhac.v2i2.6544 -  An integrated review of the literature on life balance of academic faculty in all disciplines using multiple online databases with strategies to help achieve it.
+    * __Notes:__ An integrated review of the literature on life balance of academic faculty in all disciplines using multiple online databases with strategies to help achieve it.
-Bartlett MJ, Arslan FN, Bankston A, Sarabipour S (2021) Ten simple rules to improve academic work–life balance.
-PLoS Comput Biol 17(7): e1009124. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8282063/pdf/pcbi.1009124.pdf
+14. Bartlett M.J., Arslan F.N., Bankston A., Sarabipour S. (2021).
+"Ten simple rules to improve academic work–life balance".
+PLoS Comput Biol 17(7).
+[Link.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8282063/pdf/pcbi.1009124.pdf)
-“Finding your own Work-Life Balance” – this entry from Drexel University stresses that there is no silver bullet, what works for one may not work for another and to find what works for you
-“The Superwoman Fallacy: What it really takes to be an academic and a parent” – from The Guardian, 2012.
+15. Terras, Melissa.
+(2012) “The Superwoman Fallacy: What it really takes to be an academic and a parent” The Guardian.
+[Link.](https://www.theguardian.com/higher-education-network/blog/2012/aug/17/academic-careers-work-life-balance)
-The CSWA has compiled resources on the problems faced and solved by two-career couples in astronomy and other fields of science
-"Managing Your Work, Managing Your Life" [pdf] - from the Harvard Business Review "The Six Steps To Delegation" [pdf] - from Enriching Leadership International "How To Learn To Say No" - from Time
-"Delegating Responsibility" [pdf] - from the University of Oregon "Balancing Your Career & Personal Life" [pdf] - from NSF Distinguished Teaching Scholars "How I Learned To Stop Worrying and Love the Tenure Track Faculty Life" [pdf] - from Scientific American
+16. Enriching Leadership International.
+(2015) "The Six Steps To Delegation".
+[Link.](https://www.swarthmore.edu/sites/default/files/assets/documents/faculty-diversity-excellence/SixStepstoDelegation.pdf)
+17. Holden Leadership Center.
+"Delegating Responsibility".
+University of Oregon.
+[Link.](https://www.swarthmore.edu/sites/default/files/assets/documents/faculty-diversity-excellence/delegating_responsibility.pdf)